andrewperrindev/adventofcode/day13/README.md

 #.#.##.#.
 ```

 On this grid, the reflection line is between columns 5 & 6.
-Not only are those columns a reeflection of each other, but every pair of columns after that -- columns 4 & 7, columns 3 & 8, etc until there are no more columns.
+Not only are those columns a reflection of each other, but every pair of columns after that -- columns 4 & 7, columns 3 & 8, etc until there are no more columns.
 Note there may be some "leftover" columns that don't have a reflection.

 Write a program that finds the column or row that starts a reflection on a grid.